 Brighter Communities Worldwide are signatories to the Comhlamh Volunteer Charter which is a guide for people who are going to volunteer overseas in developing countries.
 It sets out seven principles that aim to encourage responsible, responsive international volunteering.
 Each of these principles contains a list of questions to help you make sure that you have thought about the issues raised, and to ensure that you know why they are important.

-Brighter Communities Worldwide are also signatories to the Comhlamh Code of Good Practice (CoGP) which is a set of standards for organisations involved in sending volunteers on overseas placements.
-The focus is to ensure that volunteering has a positive impact for the three main stakeholders – the volunteer (you); the sending agency (Brighter Communities Worldwide) and the local project and community (Londiani).
+The focus of the Code is to ensure overseas volunteering has a positive impact for the three main stakeholders: the volunteer, the sending agency and the local project and community.

 …and find out what other volunteers think